 Nyoman Nuarta signature mostly known of his brass and bronze works.
 His admiration for Salvador Dali’s appears on many of his sculptures.
 Some of his works carry abstract concepts open for interpretations.
 While others are an artistic expression of the local issues in Indonesia.

-Observe the detail texture on each of his works and philosophy of their creation.
+Observe the detailed texture of each of his works and the philosophy of their creation.
 Among the masterpiece to see here is the sculpture of the Goddess of Death.
 Just near the entrance.
 Present as “Dewi Zolim”, the sculpture portrays a hooded female figure.
 With a scythe and a scale on her hands.